 In our experience, it takes about 12 weeks to prepare a supplement, and another 12 weeks for the supplement to be reviewed.

 Below is a process map to help plan the submission of your diversity supplement proposal, this is a suggested timeline and depending on the IC from NIH that you are applying this timeline will likely change.
-Please make note of the internal processes, UCSF entitites, timelines involved in the submission process of your supplement.
+Please make note of the internal processes, UCSF entities, timelines involved in the submission process of your supplement.